gaultier/blog/sha.md

     DEST[63:32] <- W4 XOR W2;
     DEST[31:0] <- W5 XOR W3;
   ```
   The first 16 rounds, we do that on the input data (i.e. the download file).
-But for the remaining rounds (SHA1 does 80 rounds), the input is computations from previous rounds.
+But for the remaining rounds (SHA1 does 80 rounds for a 64 byte chunk), the input is computations from previous rounds.
   `sha1msg2` does slightly different computations but still very similar.

 ### The code